eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 "eu.europa.ec.eudi.pid.de.1".

-PID Providers SHALL use the same domestic namespace for both ISO/IEC 18013-5-compliant PIDs and SD-JWT-compliant PIDs, see section 2.4.
+PID Providers SHALL use the same domestic namespace for both ISO/IEC 18013-5-compliant PIDs and SD-JWT-compliant PIDs, see Section 2.4.

 A PID Provider that defines a domestic namespace SHALL publish the namespace, including all attribute identifiers, their definition,